siduction/sidu-manual/data/en/0520-lamp-start_en.md

 This allows us to test *Apache* and *PHP* immediately in the terminal and return to the graphical user interface only after all necessary installations have been completed.

-Now we still clean up apt.
+Now we need to clean up apt.
-The command *apt autoremove* should result in the following output.
+The command **`apt autoremove`** should result in the following output.
 If not, we confirm the removal of unneeded packages with `j`.

 ~~~
 #apt autremove